aws/copilot-cli/site/content/docs/commands/job-logs.en.md

 ## What does it do?

-`copilot job logs` displays the logs of a deployed service.
+`copilot job logs` displays the logs of a deployed job.

 ## What are the flags?